Rufus Leonard Privacy Notice

 Rufus Leonard ("we") are committed to protecting and respecting your privacy.

-For the purpose of the Data Protection Act 1998 until 24 May 2018 and thereafter the General Data Protection Regulation (Regulation (EU) 2016/679, the "GDPR") as amended, supplemented or replaced from time to time ("Data Protection Law"), the data controller is Rufus Leonard Limited, a company incorporated in England and Wales with registered number 3348509 and registered address at The Drill Hall, 57a Farringdon Road, London EC1M 3JB, United Kingdom.
+For the purpose of the Data Protection Act 2018 and the General Data Protection Regulation (the "GDPR") as applicable in the UK and as amended, supplemented or replaced from time to time ("Data Protection Law"), the data controller is Rufus Leonard Limited, a company incorporated in England and Wales with registered number 3348509 and registered address at Ground Floor, The Zeppelin Building, 59-61 Farringdon Road, London, EC1M 3JB, United Kingdom.

 1. Information we collect from you

 We will collect and process the following data about you: